 Contact Renova Energy to request a quote today.

 Solar panel price will typically be based on the quality of the solar panel that is selected, the additional cost for installation, the location of the property, and other factors such as roof type and size of the existing electric panel.
 Solar panel options are a portion of the cost, but the installation portion is based on a variety of factors that will affect your overall out-of-pocket price.

 These installation factors include:

-The age of your roof.
-If your roof is old, needs replacement, or repairs, it’s best to bring it up to code or make needed repairs before solar installation.
+- The age of your roof.
+If your roof is old and needs replacement or repairs, it’s best to bring it up to code or make needed repairs before solar installation.
 Replacing an old roof or repairing portions of your roof before installation will eliminate the need for the solar installer to return to remove solar to fix the roof later.

-The local licensing and permits required.
+- Local licensing and permits are required.
 Depending on where you live, additional licensing or permits may increase the cost of your system, unless the solar system provider includes this in the cost of the system.
 If you’re in a Homeowner’s Association (HOA), they may also have deposits or fees that must be paid.

 Affordable Solar Power Systems from Renova Energy

 Once you have considered the factors that contribute to your solar system and consulted with the experts on our team, you can confidently choose the system that works best for your energy needs.
 If you have questions about your home or structure and what systems will work for you, contact our team.
 The Coachella Valley solar panel installers at Renova Energy understand the unique needs of our area and how they will impact your solar costs.